-The Department of Health and Senior Services determines that an applicant is medically eligible to enroll in the program, and the local Medicaid office determines an applicant’s financial eligibility.
+The Department of Health and Senior Services determines that those who apply for Medicaid are medically eligible to enroll in the program, and the local Medicaid office determines if a Medicaid application proves their financial eligibility.
 Depending on where a resident is residing, in the community, or in a facility factors into what guidelines need to be followed in order to obtain Medicaid eligibility.
 To ensure someone is medically eligible there are certain forms which must be completed by a physician as well as the family of the applicant, and in some instances a nurse representative from the Department of Health will come out to do a clinical assessment of the applicant.

 For more information on how to apply for Medicaid eligibility, or for specific questions please contact a Senior Planning Services representative by calling 855.S.Planning (775-2664).